berndpl/kohi/order.md

 permalink: /order/
 ---

-> All roast batches are numbered and have a dedicated pages with details about the beans, the roast process and goals.
-This allows you to learn more about the specific beans you drink.
+> All roast are numbered and have a dedicated page with details about the applied process and roast parameters.
+The idea is to empower you to learn more about your coffee and draw your own conclusions.

-### Trade

-I only do tiny batches.
-If you home roast as well, please let me know.
-I am in your process and would love to trade roast results with you.

-### Order

 Currently there is no coffee available for order.
-If you want to be notified about purchasing opportunities please let me know.
+If you want to be notified about purchasing opportunities please <a href="https://twitter.com/berndplontsch">let me know</a>.

-Enjoy.
+The only way to get a batch of **Balconia Coffee** is trade in your own home roast coffee.